Faversham 20mph limit

 Whether you are driving, walking or cycling around the town read safety information for all road users via the Kent Road Safety website.

 The consultation closed on 3 March 2021.
-Responses will be analysed and a consultation report produced.
-This will be published on our website.
+Responses have been analysed and the consultation report is now available.

 In addition to consultations responses, data from the following activities will help inform our decision: